 CCTV in West Lancashire

 We monitor a borough-wide network of CCTV cameras, 24 hours a day, to ensure that West Lancashire remains a safe place to live and work.
 We're extremely proud of the scheme and in 2013 it was extensively updated with a new state of the art CCTV suite, upgraded cameras and dedicated CCTV transmission equipment.
 The scheme has also been expanded in 2014 with the introduction of new public open space CCTV cameras to provide wider coverage across the borough.
-By summer 2016 it is expected that the Council will operate 106 public open space CCTV cameras.
+There are 107 public open space cameras comprising the West Lancashire Borough Council CCTV system.

 Why CCTV is so important